kbence/tmux-parallel/README.md

 `tmux-parallel` aims to be a GNU parallel compatible alternative to build and run commands in a batch while also observing the live output using [tmux](https://github.com/tmux/tmux).

+## Installation

+### Compiling from source

+You'll need to have at least Go 1.13.
+Execute the following command:

+    go get -u github.com/kbence/tmux-parallel

+This should put the binary into your `$GOPATH/bin` directory.
+Alternatively, you can clone the repository or download it as a Zip and extract.
+In that case, issue the following command in the project's root directory:

+    go get .

 ## Usage

 The basic format of a command looks something like this: